Crossing the Pond and Beyond

 The view from the deck was very different from anything the passengers would have ever seen in the British Isles.
 The rocky shores and vast uninhabited land was covered in dense forest unknown in Great Britain.

+Sailing in this area was not necessarily without delays.
 The cold Atlantic waters meeting the warmer waters of the Grand Banks of Newfoundland tended to create dense fog.
 The shift of the winds determined where and how thick a fog would have to be contended with.

 At times the fog was so dense ships were forced to weigh anchor and wait.
 It could be days before the fog lifted and the ships could continue on.
 Having finally crossed the Atlantic and once again in sight of land the weary passengers were often greatly frustrated at this delay.